equinor/gordo-client/README.md

 [Documentation is available on Read the Docs](https://gordo-client.readthedocs.io/)

+# Archival Notice
+**Date**: 26.03.2025

+**Reason**: This repository has been archived due to changes in the project's architecture.
+The current implementation is no longer maintained and developed.

 ## Installation

 At least python 3.9 need to be installed in the system first.